chijung-jung/chijung-jung.github.io/_pages/about.md

   - /about.html
 ---

-I’m an Ph.D. student in the [Department of Computer Science](https://engineering.virginia.edu/departments/computer-science) at the [University of Virginia](https://www.virginia.edu/) and working with Prof. [Yonghwi Kwon](https://yonghwi-kwon.github.io/#summary).
-My research interests include software engineering (fault localization and debugging) and computer security (data-driven security and usable security).
+I’m a Ph.D. student in the [Department of Computer Science](https://engineering.virginia.edu/departments/computer-science) at the [University of Virginia](https://www.virginia.edu/) and working with Prof. [Yonghwi Kwon](https://yonghwi-kwon.github.io/#summary).
+My research interests include software engineering (fault localization and debugging) and computer security (software reverse engineering).

 # Publications
 1. [ICSE'22] Hiding Critical Program Components via Ambiguous Translation, In Proc. of the 44th International Conference on Software Engineering